iglika88/hebrew_false_friends_dataset/README.md

 # Hebrew False Friends Dataset

 This dataset includes 50 homographs that exist in both Ancient (Biblical) and Modern Hebrew but have significantly different meanings.
-The dataset may be suitable for automatic model evaluation or academic and educational applications.
+The dataset may be suitable for automatic model evaluation as well as academic/educational applications.

 The pairs were derived through a crawl of Biblical and Modern Hebrew dictionaries and the calculation of cosine distance based on the words' English definitions as represented by two transformer models.